scds/rdm-best-practices/previousOffering.md

 ---
 layout: default
-title: Previous Offerings
+title: Workshop Recordings
 nav_order: 1
-parent: Home
+parent: Conclusion & Additional Resources
 ---

 <!-- If you still want to provide access to old workshop recordings, this is the place!
 Full-length live workshop videos go here. -->
 <!-- If you decide you don't need it, delete this page AND go to 'index.md', set has_children to false. -->

-# Previous Offerings
+# Workshop Recordings

 {: .note }
 Workshop live recordings are listed here.
 They are provided as an **alternative** to the workshop content provided on here.
 They are **not** required.